nav

 aa-duration | 1.2 | Lenis scroll duration in seconds.
 Ignored on the native fallback (browser controls duration). |

-aa-distance | 0 | Pixel offset applied to the target’s top — negative pulls the target above the viewport edge. |
+aa-scroll-offset | 0 | Pixel offset applied to the target's top — negative pulls the target above the viewport edge (useful when a fixed header would otherwise overlap the anchor). |

 Body scroll-state